Alexis-Georganopoulos/Space_Filling_Robots/ReadMe.md

   - [Running the code](#running-the-code)

 ## Summary & Overview
-This algorithm is based on [this paper](https://arxiv.org/abs/2308.02200) for solving the grid traversal with obstacles problem: <br>
+This algorithm is based on the paper [Online Obstacle evasion with Space-Filling Curves](https://arxiv.org/abs/2308.02200)(Ashay Wakode, Arpita Sinha - Aug.
+2023) for solving the grid traversal with obstacles problem: <br>
-Given an $N\times N$ square grid with arbitrarily sized rectangular obstacles, minimize the number of steps(up/down/left/right) the robot must make to traverse the entire grid. <br>
+Given an $N\times N$ square grid with arbitrarily sized rectangular obstacles, minimize the number of steps(up/down/left/right) the robot must make to traverse the entire grid. <br> The original source code by the authors is somewhat cryptic, this project aims to clarify all aspects of their approach, and to make the visualisations as accessible as possible.<br>
-In our implementation, the Hilbert curve is used (although any space filling curve is viable) based on [this source code](https://github.com/wakodeashay/skc).<br>
+In our implementation, the Hilbert curve is used (although any space filling curve is viable) based on [the original source code](https://github.com/wakodeashay/skc).<br>
-The gist is to follow the space filling curve as far as we can, and where we cannot(because of an obstacle), use Dijkstra's algorithm to get us to the next viable position with the smallest Hilbert number.<br>
+The gist is to follow the space filling curve as far as we can, and where we cannot(because of an obstacle), use Dijkstra's algorithm to get us to the next viable position with the smallest Hilbert number.<br><br>
 Since the Hilbert curve only works for grids with side length $2^n$, we could work on $N\times N$ grids by finding the smallest integer $n$ such that $2^n > N$, and filling the excess space with obstacles.
 In this script, we only consider the cases where $N = 2^n$ for simplicity.
 The underlying logic for navigation remains the same.<br>
 We use the `igraph` library to set up a graph containing the visited gridpoints, augmented with the next possible set of positions.
 We then use Dijkstra's algorithm (`get_all_shortest_paths()` method) to find the shortest path to our desired position.<br>
 It is recommended to first [run the code](#running-the-code) as-is, and quickly read through [`main.py`](/src/main.py), as well as the documentation on the [primary](#primary-hyperparameters) and [secondary](#secondaryoptional-hyperparameters) hyperparameters.
 It will be much simpler to understand once you'ce played with the algorithm a few times.<br>